SmitaSathaye/H1_Trial/README.md

 Homework assignment to demonstrate cypress automation capability on test site saucedemo.
 This test framework is comprised of feature files which have tests expressed in gherkin format.
 Along with the step definitions and page objects to automate the test, this also includes reporting capability using 'cypress-mochawesome-reporter'.
-Lastly there is a github action pipeline to run the tests on chrome, edge and firefox browsers after each commit.
+Lastly there is a github action pipeline to run the tests on chrome and edge browsers after each commit.

 # User scenarios:
 Task 1 & 2 are transformed in following fashion and are reflected in the report.